gaps-closure/hal/api/README.md

   uint32_t    typ;      /* data type */
 } gaps_tag;
 ```

-The `gaps_tag` structure provides three orthogonal identifiers:
-. a) Session multiplexing (mux), which acts as a local handle to identify the applicaiton.
-The mux value is the same for the send and recv calls.
-. b) CDG security (sec), selects which security policies will be used to processing sent data.
-It also gives the security rules that were used to process received data.
-. c) ADU type (typ) describes the data (based on DFDL xsd definition).
-This tells HAL how to serialize the ADU.
-The CDG can also use this information to process (e.g., downgrade) the ADU contents.

 Although a number of communication patterns are envisioned, currently,  asynchronous send and a blocking receive (blocks until a message matching the specified tag is received) are supported.
 These client-side calls are mapped to the pub/sub endpoints that are supported by the HAL daemon.